Jonah Heim Player Props: Rangers vs. Astros

 Jonah Heim At The Plate

-- Heim has had an RBI in 31 games this season (44.3%), including 13 multi-RBI outings (18.6%).
-He has also driven home three or more of his team's runs in eight contests.
+- Heim has had an RBI in 32 games this year (45.1%), including 13 multi-RBI outings (18.3%).
+He has also driven in three or more of his team's runs in eight contests.

-- He has scored in 41.4% of his games this season, with two or more runs scored in 12.9%.
+- He has scored in 30 games this year (42.3%), including multiple runs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.